SocietyForArtisticResearch/rc-pandoc-help/03-A-tools-1.md

 under __edit__.
 You can also (while hovering over a text tool with your mouse) click the (☰) menu icon and choose __edit__.

 In comparison to the HTML-tool, the text tool allows you to edit your text directly on the page.
 While the HTML-tool opens a new dialog window.
 If you need more styling options, or want change the HTML source code of text, use the HTML-tool.
 A text tool can be converted to an HTML-tool via the menu option **convert to HTML tool**.

+Regarding the availability of typefaces/fonts please read [fonts](#fonts).

 ### Placing images on top of text tools